If you’re looking to explore the best scenic drives in Utah state, I have 13 to share with you in this post.

 This road will take you to the top of mountains on narrow drives and into deep canyons and turns that will distract you a lot, I promise, so be prepared to drive extra carefully.

-Just a warning about this area: There’s cows that roam freely in this region and I had never seen anything like that in any other state I’ve crossed.
+Just a warning about this area: There’s cows that roam freely in this region (and state) and I had never seen anything like that in any other state I’ve crossed.
 This whole state has open ranges for them and while seeing them is pretty rare, I had a few such occasions, especially at night, so be careful.

 5) Hole in The Rock Road to Coyote Gulch: